putteneersjoris/houdini_to_pure_data_over_TCP/README.md

 The code is quite straifntforward, however, making houdini pyhtin respond "live" requires a trick.

 - make a slider , and put in ```hou.frame()```. when pressing 'PLAY' the python sop cn be anaylized live.

+## what could be cool in the future
+### ideas
+houdini to puredata
+puredata to houdini
+mousekeys listener to puredata

+### workflow
+little shell script where i can choose the function and song

+e.g. ```soundbox -m keystrokelistner -s ambient_1 ```

+where soundbox is an alias for the shell script ```soundbox.sh``` -m would be the mode e.g. "keystrokelistener"
+-s would be the song file i puredata. e.g "ambient_1 " --> $SOUNDBOX_ENV/files/ambient_1